mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 ## Findings Emerging related to Game Design Patterns / Missions

-In a previous section I have explored how game design patterns became the primary unit of activity for participants.

-In a previous section I have explored how game design patterns became the primary unit of activity for participants.
-This, more unit than the overall making of a game, took up the majority of their focus.

-IS THIS IN A PREVIOUS SECTION / I.E. METHODOLGY?
-OR IS IT HERE
+Previously we have explored the concept of activity as a primary unit for analysis.
+In particular the utility of this approach to research community activity.
+(See Blunden)
 <!-- (see blunden for more on project as unit of Activity
 https://www.activityanalysis.net/andy-blundens-vision-of-activity-theory/ )  -->

+In this section I will explore how game design patterns became the primary unit of activity for participants.

+Discussion points

+- How the GDP are sub activities goals in AT terminology.
+- Thu, the game pattern goal rather than the overall making of a game, took up the majority of their focus.
+- In playtesting with others the wider focus of making an engaging game comes into focus.
+- The difference in goals in terminology
+- How this unit allows a more detailed focus on some of the tensions involved in tool use

 We have also looked at the other studies which look at game design patterns as a useful tool for advanced and less frequently for notice coders.